What is a Webinar and How Do They Work? (Sales Guide 2023)

 You can use webinars to share trailers for upcoming shows, offer sneak peeks of new episodes, or even host Q&As with the cast and crew.

-You can even walk prospects through how an OTT platform works or how to set up a smart TV to watch your content, getting people to sign up for your service in the process.
+You can even walk prospects through how an OTT platform works or how to set up a smart TV to watch your content, getting people to sign up for your service.

-If you are in the business of providing web hosting services, then webinars can be a great way to introduce people to your business.
+If you provide web hosting services, webinars can be a great way to introduce people to your business.

 You can use webinars to educate people about the various types of web hosting available, share information about your company, inform prospects about your pricing plans and the features that come with them, and explain what sets you apart from the competition.

-This is also an excellent opportunity to provide valuable tips and advice on website design and development using specific website builders.
+Using specific website builders, you can also provide valuable tips and advice on website design and development.